nupur06p/ethernaut-challenge/Vault/Solution.md

 # Vault

-In the Vault challenge, we have the below complexity to beat the level:
+In this challenge, we have the below complexity to beat the level:

 "Unlock the vault to pass the level!."